 A briefcase is flat and shaped like a box.
 It originated with lawyers who used it to carry briefs.
 Because of its professional look, it was later adopted by businessmen and white-collar professionals to carry documents and electronic gadgets like laptops and tablets.

 However, they have evolved with time to become the ultimate travel companion.
 Some briefcases are now big enough for both professional and personal needs.
 They can carry not just papers and electronic gadgets but also clothes and shoes for short trips.

 Usually, a briefcase has one main internal compartment where you can keep most of your items.
 Most also have smaller accordion sections and small pockets to help in organization.

 Some briefcases also have zippered pockets on the outside.
-Here, you can keep things that you might need to access easily like your wallet, glasses, and passport.
+There, you can keep things that you might need to access easily like your wallet, glasses, and passport.

 So, as you go through our list, it is important to master the names for the different types of travel bags.
-This will be helpful for you the next time you go shopping for traveling bags.
+This will be helpful for you the next time you go shopping for luggage.

 - Best Travel Kettle for Vacations and Trips